nedap/archie/README.md

 	String json = new OdinToJsonConverter().convert(odinText);
 ```

 Converting to JSON is a great way to get ODIN object mapping with very little code and it parses enough to parse the ODIN used in ADL 2.
 Odin has a few advanced features not generally used in archetype metadata, which are object references and intervals.
-These are currently not yet supported.
+These are currently not yet supported, although it is very possible to implement them using a custom deserializer for the interval and JSON references for the object references.

 ## Reference Model

 ### Reference model object creation

 The RMObjectCreator creates empty reference model objects based on constraints.
 It can also set values based on attribute names.
 You can use it to create a reference model based on an archetype and user input.
-To create an empty one, for example, you can do this:
+To create an empty reference model based on an archetype, you could work further on this example:

 ```java